 Some posts contain compensated links.
 Please read this disclaimer for more info.

-How To Get From Zagreb To Venice & Venice To Zagreb In 2020
+How To Get From Zagreb To Venice (& Venice To Zagreb) In 2021

 On the other hand, Zagreb is the only city in Croatia with a major international airport, making it the arrival and departure point for many foreign visitors.

-First of all, however, it is important to note that all transportation schedules may change in the future.
-Whether you’re traveling by bus, train or private transfer from Zagreb, make sure to check the respective company’s latest, up-to-date schedule.
+However, it is essential to note that all transportation schedules may change in the future.
+Whether you’re traveling by bus, train, or private transfer from Zagreb, make sure to check the respective company’s latest, up-to-date schedule.

 Zagreb To Venice Drive